310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 <th>(That’s so embarrassing… I wanna go drown myself in the sea…)</th>

-UghhI’m sorry.
+Ughh… I’m sorry.
 Please forget what I just said…

 Um, so you’re looking for Daikichi-kun?
 What happened…?
 {% endbubble %}